rebcabin/rebcabin.github.io/PythonYCombinators.md

 <!-- #endraw -->

 Python has no _let_ (except, see [this gist](https://gist.github.com/divs1210/d218d4b747b08751b2a232260321cdeb)).
 But `(let [x V] E)` is precisely `((lambda x: E)(V))`, and that's it, that's how we get all the nested lambdas.

+> The "_mechanical help_" that balances parentheses in Emacs is a nearly-miraculous thing called [paredit](https://emacsrocks.com/e14.html).
+I know of nothing even close elsewhere.
+I consider it sufficient reason to learn Emacs.